adobe/spectrum-css/.changeset/nice-cows-shout.md

 ## Additions

 Adds `--spectrum-coachmark-media-fixed-height` for fixed `4:3` image variant and an accompanying `--mod-coachmark-media-fixed-height` mod.
 This variation has been added to the `coachmark` component story as a boolean control labeled as `Fixed image height`.
 The class is conditionally added within the `hasImage` block and, as such, will only impact rendering when `hasImage` is also `true`.

+A keyboard shortcut element has been added and will be rendered when `hasKeyboardShortcut` is `true`.
+If there is no action menu, it will render inline with the coachmark title.
+If there is an action menu, it will render below the action menu and title.